-The middle ear bones essentially provide impedance matching between the sound waves in air at the eardrum and the waves in the fluid at the cochlea.
-Further protection is provided by muscles in the middle ear that offer stiffening reflex.
+The middle ear bones essentially provide impedance matching between the sound waves in the air at the eardrum and the waves in the fluid at the cochlea.
+Further protection is provided by muscles in the middle ear that offer a stiffening reflex.

 A second flexible membrane called the round window passes the vibrations of the middle ear to the inner ear, allowing for the smooth displacement of the inner ear fluid caused, ultimately, by the entering sound waves.

 As the fluid inside the inner vibrates, the cochlea sends sound information via the auditory nerve to the cochlear nucleus in the brainstem.
 The complex system works as a transducer, converting mechanical wave energy into electrical energy (microphones do the same).